 We have repaired many clocks which were unfortunately run with 6 volt lantern batteries or other DIY power sources not appropriate for 3 volt clocks.
 This can cause cumulative damage to both the electrical and mechanical components.
 For this reason, Ken’s Clock Clinic provides the 1900 series Vintage Dry Cell Battery Replacements to assure that the historic value of these clocks will be conserved for generations to come.

-Note to customers who wish to power the clock from their own power supplies after our restoration services are performed:
+Note to customers who wish to power the clock from homebrew supplies after our restoration services are performed:

 Keep in mind that the power source and the clock are a system and must be designed to work with each other.
 Our policy with customers wishing to power their own clocks is that we cannot provide our 2 year warranty.
-We cannot possibly warranty a movement when we don’t know what is powering it.
+We cannot possibly warrant a movement when we don’t know what is powering it.
 There is a big difference between putting together a one-off voltage source versus a time-tested design that has been thought through with decades of experience and understanding in powering vintage clocks.
 The clock as a load is not resistive.
 The platinum can be burned up in less than a year and other components over-stressed resulting in a damaged winding mechanism due to improper power sources.
 At the very least, multiple trips back to our shop for contact cleaning and maintenance would easily cost more than the proper battery system from us.

 For more information on our restoration services, please contact us.